pli01/curlhttp_exporter/README.md

 ## Use case

-I use this exporter to monitor website availability from multiple locations, similarly to how you'd use BlackBox Exporter.
+I use this exporter to monitor website availability from multiple locations, similarly to how you'd use the BlackBox Exporter.

 ## Using